 Sky’s key message is “Believe in Better”.
 To me this key message suggests confidence, motivation and a commitment to be the best.
 Sky do, over all the home entertainment and connectivity providers, have best in class solutions and the user experience it always seems is largely ahead than their competitors.
 Sky online products just feel right.
 They are easy to use, accessible, quick and consistent.
 I believe their products and user interface is “better” and I also have noticed occasions where their belief in being better has led to them being first for key innovations such as their “Sky Go” app.

-Beyond the top level brand messages, digital must deliver the same tone of voice, consistent levels of information and an ongoing narrative with its audiences that feels natural and in support of the brand.
+Beyond the top-level brand messages, digital must deliver the same tone of voice, consistent levels of information, and an ongoing narrative with its audiences throughout the hierarchies of messaging to support the brand.

 When developing a brand project, location is a key factor.
 Where will the business be based, where do customers live, what languages do they speak and where do they demand orders to, or where will a business receive them from?
 These are some of the key questions worth answering

 With online, location becomes even more important because the business is not in total control of its audience and their location.
 You may be an SME serving a local community but tourism, social media awareness, search factors and increasingly multicultural audiences can drive change to this potential customer base.
 A change may be required from a once in a one size fits all approach to content and the products and services on offer.